I Have a Question!

 We strongly suggest you encourage your child to attempt to discuss any issues or concerns directly with the teacher.
 If your child has addressed the concern with the teacher, and if the results are not satisfactory, it is an appropriate time to make contact with the teacher yourself.

 You may contact any of the teachers through Twality’s website.
-I have also included phone and email contact information for Team Success teachers below.
+I have also included phone and email contact information for team teachers below.
 Emails are most convenient for us for communication.
 Have a great year and please keep this guide in a handy spot.
 Thanks!

 Sarah Waddell -- Social Studies 503.431.5226 firstname.lastname@example.org